 We aim to provide offer a caring, encouraging environment, enabling all members of the school community to grow in self-esteem, individuality and independence, learning and working within a happy, secure environment founded on Christian values.
 We aim to nurture children’s talents and abilities, providing opportunities for each child to reach their full potential and be happy, confident, resilient and enthusiastic learners.
 We understand the importance of working in partnership with parents and we value parental involvement in children’s learning, as well as encouraging children to be actively involved in their own learning.

-We currently have 105 children on roll divided in to four classes.
+We currently have 102 children on roll divided into four classes.
 We are steeped in history as the school was founded in 1848 and is still partly housed in the original buildings, although there is a modern extension which was completed in 2000 and a new classroom which was opened in January 2015.
 The grounds include an all weather playground, fixed play equipment, a playing field and a tree trail, that ensures all children can take part in a variety of sporting and physical activities.

 In March 2017 we had a GOOD Ofsted inspection.
 Click here to read the report and to see what Ofsted say about our school and the children.